Uploaded image for project: 'JDK'

 Alternatives

-Simply making more effort on maintenance is always a possibility.
-The SA will work with all JVM features if enough time is spent on it.
+• Invest more effort into maintenance of the Serviceability Agent.
+SA will work with all JVM features if enough time is spent on it.
 The SA and other alternative proposals over the years have always had duplication of effort somewhere.

-Native debug information goes some way to providing low-level HotSpot diagnostics, and will remain an essential part of debugging.
-But extracting an Object from the Java heap in human-readable form, still requires manual effort or scripting.
-As soon as such a script is written, ongoing maintenance is required.
+• Native debug information goes some way to providing low-level JVM diagnostics, and will remain an essential part of debugging.
+However, the effort and scripting needed to extract Java objects in human-readable form means it is a poor alternative to an enhanced jcmd.

 Risks and Assumptions